WebAssembly/tool-conventions/EHScheme.md

 ### C++ Libraries

-Here we only discuss C++ libraries because currenly we only support C++ exceptions , but every language that supports exceptions should have some kind of libraries that play similar roles, which we can extend to support WebAssembly exceptions once we add support for that language.
+Here we only discuss C++ libraries because currenly we only support C++ exceptions, but every language that supports exceptions should have some kind of libraries that play similar roles, which we can extend to support WebAssembly exceptions once we add support for that language.